designedmind/2017/introduction.md

 standard materialist picture.
 Since _substance_ dualism is so "obviously" wrong, perhaps there is a materialist tendency to over-compensate, tarring anything resembling the Cartesian model with the same brush.
-Unfortunately (and switching metaphors) this throws the baby out with the bathwater.
+Unfortunately (and switching metaphors) the baby goes out with the bathwater.

 Indeed, one does not have to look far to find (behavioural, functional) products of vision which very much resemble an inner presentation -- in